-This recipe was first featured on Charlotte Home + Garden
+This recipe was first written for Charlotte Home + Garden

 In winter we tend to eat a lot of apples, applesauce, and oranges.
 Partly because other fruits are expensive this time of year, and partly because my kids are picky eaters.
 I love this homemade applesauce recipe and its simplicity.
 You literally cut up apples, throw the other ingredients into the crockpot, cook, mash and serve.
 I leave on the skins of the apple, but if you prefer it you can remove that before adding the apples to the crockpot.